sundowns/project-plunder/README.md

 ### Running unit tests

 The bash script `tests/run.sh` can be invoked via a terminal to run all unit tests.
-In windows this is typically done like so (from project root): `./tests/run-unit-tests.sh`.
+This script can be invoked from the project root (`./tests/run.sh`) or the tests directory itself (`./run.sh`)

 ---